ChristophWenk/W3-InstantSignCasting/README.md

 ## Uninstall
-To uninstall the script, simply copy the following code and overwrite the
+To uninstall the script, simply delete the code and leave the field blank.
-script.
-This is the default code for every game profile.

-    function OnEvent(event, arg)
-    --OutputLogMessage("event = %s, arg = %s\n", event, arg);
-    end